 Complete and Original Results: Each abstract should represent complete and original results.
-If you want to present a “Works in Progress” (e.g., design and methods of a large clinical trial) or a “Lessons Learned” (e.g., tips for other researchers) abstract, then this could be included in a panel discussion, debate, symposium, or rapid communication poster, but not in a regular paper, ignite talk, or poster presentation (until complete data is available).
-Note that rapid communication poster abstracts have a separate, later deadline than other abstracts.
+If you want to present a “Works in Progress” (e.g., design and methods of a large clinical trial) or a “Lessons Learned” (e.g., tips for other researchers) abstract, then this could be included in a panel discussion, debate, symposium, or rapid research spotlight, but not in a regular research talk or research spotlight (until complete data is available).
+Note that rapid research spotlight abstracts have a separate, later deadline than other abstracts.
 Submitting multiple abstracts in which the same data have been analyzed in different ways, or in which a study is subdivided into small sub-studies, is prohibited and will result in those abstracts being rejected.
 In addition, this action may result in the individual abstract authors being prohibited from submitting abstracts for future SBM annual meetings.
 Only if abstracts present unique information that could be published in separate journal articles will multiple submissions from a single project be considered (e.g., if they address theoretically unrelated/distinct hypotheses, if they utilize non-overlapping data/variables, etc.).
-If multiple presenters claim equal contribution to a project, then they can co-present the paper or poster at the annual meeting.
+If multiple presenters claim equal contribution to a project, then they can co-present the research talk or research spotlight at the annual meeting.

-Empirical/Non-Empirical Research: Paper abstracts submitted for presentation must be based on empirical research and report actual (not promised) results.
-Poster submissions, except for Works in Progress and Lessons Learned rapid communication posters, must also be based on empirical research and report actual (not promised) results.
+Empirical/Non-Empirical Research: Research talk abstracts submitted for presentation must be based on empirical research and report actual (not promised) results.
+Research spotlight submissions, except for Works in Progress and Lessons Learned rapid research spotlights, must also be based on empirical research and report actual (not promised) results.
 Abstracts for courses, panel discussions, debates, and symposia may include empirical and/or non-empirical contributions.

 Empirical work includes primary quantitative research (e.g., observational studies, clinical trials) and primary qualitative research (e.g., interviews, focus groups), with both requiring appropriate methods for gleaning insights (e.g., the use of appropriate statistics for quantitative data and appropriate processing of qualitative data, such as thematic analysis).
 Empirical research can also be of a secondary nature and involve the use of prior empirical work, such as review articles.
 Note that for these types of empirical contributions, the work does need to use accepted procedures for organizing and processing that information including both quantitative (e.g., meta-analysis) or qualitative (e.g., meta-synthesis, scoping or narrative reviews) approaches.
 Literature reviews that do not use an accepted protocol for organizing the literature and gleaning insights will NOT be considered empirical but could be discussed within courses, panels, or symposia.

 Prior Publication Policy: Abstracts that have been published or presented elsewhere prior to the time of presentation at the 42nd Annual Meeting & Scientific Sessions may not be submitted for consideration by SBM.
+Abstracts that were accepted for SBM’s 41st Annual Meeting & Scientific Sessions should not be re-submitted for the 2021 meeting.
 Work may be submitted for publication after the abstract submission deadline, prior to the annual meeting, and still be presented at the meeting (even if it is published prior to the meeting).

 Abstract Presentation Limit: Authors are limited to participation as “presenter” in a maximum of three abstract submissions.
-Presenters of accepted abstracts should pre-register for the annual meeting by the early-bird deadline.
+Presenters of accepted abstracts must register for the annual meeting.

-Presenter Registration: Each presenting author is responsible for his/her registration fee(s) as well as travel and housing costs.
-Presenters who are unable to attend the annual meeting should arrange for another individual to present the paper/poster in question.
+Presenter Registration: Each presenting author is responsible for his/her registration fee(s).
+Presenters who are unable to register for the annual meeting should arrange for another individual to present on their behalf.
 If changes to the listing of your presenting author are necessary, please notify the SBM national office (414) 918-3156 or email@example.com.

 Withdrawn Abstracts: Abstract presenters who withdraw a presentation may be denied the right to submit an abstract for the 2022 SBM annual meeting.
 The only exceptions to this policy are (1) absence due to weather-related issues that hinder a presenter’s travel to the meeting, (2) absence due to a work-related emergency, or (3) absence related to personal injury or family health emergency.
 Miscalculation of travel costs by the presenter does not qualify as an acceptable reason to withdraw one’s abstract.
 In the event this occurs, no refunds will be given.